giovannicolonna/c2point/README.md

 Note that - for now - cert.pfx file and private.json must be in same folder of the executable.

+Insert command "exitc2" in order to remotely stop the agent.

 ## Output
 Check your Sharepoint site.
 A file (default: output.xlsx) will contain the output of your command.